karel-3d/karel-3d.github.io/_posts/2013-02-20-piratebay.md

 I am not aware of any newer archive.

 Update 2: Aaaaaand Github took it down.
+(At least the 4xxxxxx one.)

 ----